 News - Media Policy

-MNN is preparing for the Summer 2014 Quarter, which runs from June 22 through September 20.
-You will soon receive a form with information about your show will
+MNN is preparing for the Fall 2014 Quarter, which runs from September 21 through December 20.
+A form containing information about your show will

 soon be sent to the mailing address we have on file for you.

 What you need to know about this form: